-Where an employee is assigned temporarily to an acting Team Prime role for a period of greater than one full work week, and where said period of work is on a continuous basis, a base salary differential of up to 5% will apply at the beginning of the second work week.
+5. Where an employee is assigned temporarily to an acting Team Prime role for a period of greater than one full work week, and where said period of work is on a continuous basis, a base salary differential of up to 5%, as determined by the Company, will apply at the beginning of the second work week.